Membership and Adult Confirmation at Church of the Cross are important to understand. Below are FAQs on Confirmed Membership.

-In the past, many became members in a service, receiving the laying on of hands by a Bishop (either our former Bishop, Sandy Greene, or our current Bishop, Stewart Ruch).
-If that is the case for you, you are already confirmed.
+In the past, many became members during a church service, receiving the laying on of hands by a Bishop (either our former Bishop, Sandy Greene, or our current Bishop, Stewart Ruch).
+If that is the case for you, you are already confirmed (though we weren’t clear on the wording of this at the time).
 If that wasn’t the case, while you are now a Confirmed Member, we still strongly encourage you to participate in this process and ultimately receive the laying on of hands and prayer by our bishop.

 I want to be confirmed, or become a Confirmed Member.
 What do I do next?